 Sharon Badal

-She has been involved with actor Denis Leary’s Firefighter Foundation since 2002 as development associate and project coordinator and has received commendations from the New Orleans and Seaside Heights Fire Departments for her recovery efforts post Hurricane Katrina and Sandy, respectively.
-Sharon is the executive producer of the feature documentary “Let’s Roll,” which follows a group of Los Angeles firefighters as they bicycle across the United States to reach New York on the 10th anniversary of 9/11.
+Sharon worked for actor Denis Leary’s Firefighter Foundation as development associate and project coordinator, receiving commendations from the New Orleans and Seaside Heights Fire Departments for her recovery efforts post Hurricane Katrina and Sandy, respectively.
+She is the executive producer of the feature documentary Let’s Roll, which follows a group of Los Angeles firefighters as they bicycle across the U.S. to reach New York on the 10th anniversary of 9/11.
+The film world premiered at the Newport Beach Film Festival and received the Best Documentary Award from the International Association of Firefighters.

 Courses: